 Dave was sobbing and utterly in awe.
 I was shaking and crying and babbling 'my baby, my baby, my baby!’ just like I greeted Frankie-Rose.
 To finally have my slippery wriggly squawking babe on my chest was so very sweet.
 He was here!
 He calmed immediately and lay on me with his beautiful dark eyes open; blinking and staring at his new world.
 (Here!
 He was here!)

 If I was indeed somewhere else during that wild last hour, then I returned a different woman.
-I had managed to birth my baby at home, free from intervention.
-In those moments I was triumphant.
+I had managed to birth my back to back baby at home, free from medical intervention.
+In those moments I was incredulous.
+Triumphant.
 Fearless.
 Free of demons.

-After an hour and a half of fruitless pushing I opted to have the injection to birth my placenta which gave immediate relief.
+After an hour and a half of fruitless pushing (I was shaking with exhaustion by this point!)
+I opted to have the injection to birth my placenta which gave immediate relief.
 Lucy wrapped us up in blankets on the sofa and brought me tea and some fresh mango (divine!) whilst my baby- whom we later named Auden- and I breastfed and snuggled, and I basked in the glow of my newfound strength and the sweet relief of it being over.

 Frankie was heart-rendingly sweet when meeting her brother; 'Hi baby, this is your big sister.
 I talked to you in mummy's tummy!'
 It felt incredibly luxurious to climb into our freshly made bed with my whole family shortly afterwards where we just looked and looked at our baby.
-I remember us all wallowing in our duvet; me taking turns breathing each of my children in, in a decidedly feline way; body almost vibrating with oxytocin and love hormones.
+I remember us all wallowing in our duvet as post-storm sunlight streamed through the window; me taking turns breathing each of my children in, in a decidedly feline way; body almost vibrating with oxytocin and love hormones.
 Blessedly, Lucy cleared up downstairs, put the pool away, prepared my placenta and brought us food- meaning our house felt peaceful, clean and tidy.

 Lots of people who have home births talk about feeling invincible afterwards but I didn't.
 I felt glowy, triumphant, relieved and so glad to hold my baby, but I was bone weary.
 My labour, by all accounts, was hard.
 I also initially felt disappointed about that last hour of my labour.
 I didn't expect it’s wildness or pain.
 I thought I had really lost control, but my team told me I held it together ‘beautifully' considering the back to back labour, and even smiled and laughed through some of the last surges too.
 They talked of feeling honoured to witness me, which stupefied me initially, how could THAT be an honour?!
 But I now see that it was.
 It just felt so much more intense, so much more animal, than I anticipated it would.